sebapersson/PEtab.jl/docs/src/define_problem/condition_parameters.md

 ## Specifying condition-specific parameters

-Condition-specific parameters are handled by (1) defining separate `PEtabParameter`s, and (2) mapping the model parameter to the appropriate model parameter in each simulation condition.
+Condition-specific parameters are handled by (i) defining separate `PEtabParameter`s and (ii) mapping them to the same model parameter in each simulation condition.
 For instance, assume the model parameter `c1` should take the value of `c1_cond1` in `:cond1` and `c1_cond2` in `:cond2`.
-Then, first define the parameters
+First, define the parameters:

 ```@example 1
 p_c1_cond1 = PEtabParameter(:c1_cond1; value = 1.0)